Exposure to Phthalates During Pregnancy Associated with Autism Traits

 Folic Acid Can Prevent Harmful Effects

-Despite a several decades long rise in prevalence, the cause or causes of autism spectrum disorder (ASD) still remain largely unknown.
-For years, researchers have primarily pointed a finger towards genetic reasons.
+Despite a several decades-long rise in prevalence, the cause or causes of autism spectrum disorder (ASD) still remain largely unknown.
+For years, researchers have primarily pointed a finger toward genetic reasons.
 However, a dramatic increase in a disorder, like the one exhibited in autism, shows that it becomes less likely that genetics are solely responsible.
 Researchers have begun to turn to environmental exposures as a likely culprit explaining part of the increase in rates.

 A key finding of the study is that boys exposed in the womb to phthalates were more likely to exhibit autism traits at ages three and four.
 The study used the term “autistic traits” instead of “autism” due to the young age of the children used in the research.
 The authors felt there may be a chance some children may exhibit a few symptoms of autism but not be diagnosed with the full disorder later.